AuroralH2020/auroral-node-red-modules/README.md

 Beta version still under testing
 Extended documentation will follow

+## Nodes ##
+There are three nodes:
+- Device
+   - represents Auroral device
+- Response
+   - for sending requested data back to agent
+- Registrations
+   - for retrieving registration from agent

+## Standard mesage format ##
+Auroral message format will be added in future.

 ## Development installation ##
  - First option:
     - Described in: https://nodered.org/docs/creating-nodes/first-node in part **Testing your node in Node-RED**
  - Second option:
     - npm install
-    - npm pack
+    - npm pack -> generates tgz file
     - install through UI -> manage pallete and import .tgz

 ### Node-red docs ###
 https://nodered.org/docs/

 ## Known limitations and bugs ##
+- TD mismatch after depleoying preregistered device ( can be fixed in device properties with get TD from agent button )
-- changing PIDS after node is once deployed is not possible (you have to remove and recreate)
+- Changing adapterId after deployment is not allowed

 ## Who do I talk to? ##